cloudmesh/cloudmesh-openapi/README.md

 ### Writing Python

 Cloudmesh uses introspection to generate an OpenAPI compliant YAML specification that will allow your Python code to run as a web service.
 For this reason, any code you write must conform to a set of guidelines.
-- The parameters and return values of any functions you write must use typing
+- The parameters and return values of any functions you write must use typingpython -m venv ~/ENV3 source ~/ENV3/bin/activate # on windows ENV3\Scripts\activate mkdir cm cd cm pip install cloudmesh-installer cloudmesh-installer get openapi

 - Your functions must include docstrings
 - If a function uses or returns a class, that class must be defined as a dataclass in the same file